-• Students in this class are expected to abide by the standards of student conduct as defined in the SPC Student Guide pages 10-15.
+Students in this class are expected to abide by the standards of student conduct as defined in the SPC Student Guide pages 12-17 (2012 - 2013 version).

-SPECIAL REQUIREMENTS (\Read Carefully)
+SPECIAL REQUIREMENTS (Read Carefully)

 - Students must present a signed original hardcopy of each of the following: syllabus signature page, SPC EMS Program Handbook signature page, SPC EMS Clinical Handbook signature page, & Student Guide signature page.
-These signature pages are due by Thursday of the first week of classes.

-- Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
-Text

-messaging is not allowed during scheduled class/lab times.
-Cell phones are to be used outside the

-classroom or lab only on designated breaks.
-Students are not allowed to have cell phones on their

-person during exams.

-- Class Dress Code Due to the environment of the scheduled lab dates, students are required to wear the following:

-- a.
-Jeans

-- b.
-Closed toed shoes or boots

-- c.
-Collared shirt or T-shirt

-- d.
-Watch with a second hand

-- e.
+These signature pages are due by the second week of classes. - Cell Phones Cell phones are to be turned OFF or silenced during scheduled class periods.
+Text messaging is not allowed during scheduled class/lab times.
+Cell phones are to be used outside the classroom or lab only on designated breaks.
+Students are not allowed to have cell phones on their person during exams.
+See "Exams" section for details. - Class Dress Code Due to the environment of the scheduled lab dates, students are required to wear the following: - a.
+Jeans - b.
+Closed toed shoes or boots - c.
+Collared shirt or T-shirt - d.
+Watch with a second hand - e.
 Stethoscope (optional)